S-Roshana/pahana-edu-frontend/README.md

 Open it automatically in your browser (or you can visit manually)

 🌟 Notes
-The frontend is configured to send API requests to your Spring Boot backend (ensure it is running on the appropriate port, typically http://localhost:8080)
+The frontend is configured to send API requests to the Spring Boot backend (ensure it is running on the appropriate port, typically http://localhost:8080)